List of Google April Fools' Day jokes: Updated Export and Send-To features on Google Analytics

 Google updated the Export and Send-To features for Google Analytics to give users even more options and support some of our favorite legacy technology: 3.5" floppy, CD-ROM, papyrus, sticky note, carrier pigeon, fax, telegram, telegraph.

 Self-Writing Code Program

 Google developed self-writing code program.
 Now that Google engineers are not spending their time at the desk programming, they have plenty of time to collaborate with teammates, attend talks and events on campus, go for a workout at the gym or try out a new cafe.
 Google always encourages employees to have a full life outside of the office and now Google employees have tremendous work-life balance.

 Google Search Cold Trends

 The least searched topics on Google, "Cold searches" is the way to discover new unique things that nobody else is into.

 Google Nose

 Google announces a new "Google Nose" feature, which adds scents to items in the Google Knowledge Graph.
 Users can click a "Smell" button on select items to experience scents directly through their existing desktop computer, laptop, or mobile device.
+The launch was announced on YouTube with title Introducing Google Nose of Google's official YouTube channel.